ikvk/ecs_pattern/examples/compare_with_esper/README.rst

 * ``ecs_pattern`` consumes significantly less memory than ``esper``
 * ``ecs_pattern`` ecs_pattern has a much simpler interface than ``esper``
 * ``ecs_pattern`` is much more pythonic than ``esper``
-* Memory and CPU usage - the same.
+* FPS and CPU usage - the same.

 🚀 Choose the ``ecs_pattern`` library! ⭐